CodeYourFuture/JavaScript-Core-1-Homework/.github/pull_request_template.md

 # Your Details

-Your Name:
+Your Name: Osagie Okoedo
-Your City:
+Your City: Birmingham
-Your Slack Name:
+Your Slack Name: Osagie Okoedo

 # Homework Details

-Module:
+Module: JavaScript
-Week:
+Week: 1